hellonico/origami/README.md

 # official image and custom src folder using clj
 docker run -it -v <path_to_local_src>:/usr/src/app/src  my-origami-app clojure -m <your_custom_namespace>

+# start the notebook
+docker run -it -p10000:10000 hellonico/origami lein notebook
 ```

 ## Gorilla Based Notebook

 ```
 lein notebook

+# or with the docker image
+docker run -it -p10000:10000 hellonico/origami lein notebook

 ```

 And two notebooks are included in the project template: